Elvis (miniseries): Plot

 At a diner in Memphis, Phillips and "Colonel" Tom Parker discuss Presley's management, if Phillips can take him further by going national, as Phillips is small time and doesn't have the connections, whereas Parker has people in New York, Los Angeles, music, film and television (having had previous experiences working with fellow music performers Eddy Arnold and Hank Snow).
-At the same time, after Phillips leaves, Elvis, Scotty and Bill arrive at the diner, where Elvis and Parker meet for first time.
-Elvis tells Parker that he wants to buy his parents a new house, as well as his secret dream, which is to become a successful actor like James Dean or Marlon Brando, Parker promises this, as well as a new record deal and a million dollars for him and his family.
+At the same time, after Phillips leaves, Elvis, Scotty and Bill arrive at the diner, where Elvis and Parker meet for the first time.
+Elvis tells Parker that he wants to buy his parents a new house, as well as his secret dream, which is to become a successful actor like James Dean or Marlon Brando.
+Parker promises this, as well as a new record deal and a million dollars for him and his family.
 Vernon and Gladys are amazed, but concerned by this, feeling if Parker can be trusted.
 Elvis surprises his mother with a Pink Cadillac, and tells his parents that they should put their trust in Parker.

 In 1955, at the Odessa Auditorium, after performing "Baby Let's Play House", Presley's girlfriend Dixie is upset that he hasn't been spending enough time with her, she breaks up with him and leaves the tour.
 Gladys and Vernon are concerned about Parker's management, having heard about their son being in riots, where Parker assures them that it will never happen again.
 Elvis visits Sam at his studio, knowing that Parker is his manager now and going national, Sam tells him that as long as he stays true to himself, he will be okay.
 The next day, Parker has booked Elvis on television, Presley, thankful for this, promises Parker his loyalty.
 In New York City, Elvis arrives at RCA Records, he records his first song there "Heartbreak Hotel", which leads to him performing on his first live television appearance at The Dorsey Brothers Stage Show.
 The song reaches #1 on the Billboard Hot 100 chart, and receives Elvis his first Gold Record.